nitishxyz/solforge/PROJECT_STRUCTURE.md

 ## Future Growth

-As we add more RPC methods, the structure will evolve:
+As we add more RPC methods, the structure under `packages/server/src/methods/` will evolve:

 ```
 methods/